 The toilet has started to back up

-Now, despite the pump’s design being able to prevent these sorts of issues from occurring, blockages are still a likely occurrence.
-Over time, fats, oils and other deposits waxy in nature can become solid, resulting in clogged pumping chambers.
+Although a pump is designed to prevent these sorts of issues from occurring, blockages are still a likely occurrence.
+Over time, fats, oils, and other waxy deposits can solidify, resulting in clogged pumping chambers.
 This prevents things from passing through, causing the toilet to back up.
-If you start to smell an odour of sewage before this, you will need to contact a professional immediately, as this could be the start of a bigger issue.
+If you start to smell a sewage odour before this, you will need to contact a professional immediately, as this could be the start of a bigger issue.

 This issue is common, primarily caused by wet wipes.
 It’s why many brands state you must dispose of them in a bin, not the toilet.
-Although there are such wipes that are allegedly “flushable”, these still cause blockages across the country.
-So, make sure you read the packaging and consider your choices further to prevent this from being a regular occurrence.
+Some wipes are claimed to be “flushable,” but these still cause blockages countrywide.
+So, ensure you read the packaging and consider your choices further to prevent this from being a regular occurrence.

 The pump isn’t turning on